 Coming in at under $65 for the largest size, the Discovery 30 is a killer deal.
 It’s available exclusively online via this listing.
 It may not be the most beautiful sleeping bag but it does its job very well.
 For the price, you will be hard-pressed to find a sleeping bag so warm and able to be used in different ways.

-Just because you don’t have hundreds to spend on sleeping bag doesn’t mean you have to settle for a badly designed, cold bag from your local big box store.
+Just because you don’t have hundreds to spend on a sleeping bag doesn’t mean you have to settle for a badly designed, backpacker from your local big box store.

 Save yourself the trouble and have a better night’s sleep out in the backcountry by choosing one of these three models instead which are waterproof insulation type, and will keep you warm on your outdoor adventures.
 Also, if you need more designs and cheaper sleeping bags you can visit the official site of slumberjack country squire.

 Still not sure?
 Check out our comprehensive sleeping bag buying guide here.
 It will help you evaluate your needs and the best fit for you.
 And, as always, enjoy your next camping trip!
 Get out there!